Cray-HPE/docs-csm/operations/multi-tenancy/ExampleWorkflow.md

 ### Appendix C - Slurm configuration

-First, you are responsible for divvying up the Slingshot VNI space among the primary `SlurmCluster` ('user' namespace) and any tenant `SlurmClusters`.
+First, you are responsible for divvying up the HPE Slingshot VNI space among the primary `SlurmCluster` ('user' namespace) and any tenant `SlurmClusters`.
 Start with the primary `SlurmCluster`, and then configure each tenant.
 Here is an example for primary and one tenant: